 -

-Immune Support: Propolis tinctures and supplements are popular for boosting the immune system and combating colds.
+Immune Support: Propolis tinctures and supplements are popular for supporting the immune system and helping combat colds.

 How to Use Propolis

-Propolis is widely available in forms like tinctures, capsules, and creams.
+Propolis is widely available in forms such as tinctures, capsules, and creams.
 It can be applied topically, taken orally, or used as a natural disinfectant.

 2. Royal Jelly: The Queen’s Exclusive Diet

 Royal jelly is a creamy, nutrient-rich substance secreted by worker bees to feed developing larvae.
-While all larvae are given royal jelly for the first few days, only the future queen continues to consume it throughout her life.
-This diet enables her to grow larger, live longer, and lay thousands of eggs.
+While all larvae receive royal jelly for the first few days of life, only the future queen continues to consume it throughout her lifespan.
+This exclusive diet allows her to grow larger, live longer, and lay thousands of eggs.

 Uses of Royal Jelly